Dental Effluent Guidelines

 - Documents related to this rulemaking can be found at EPA’s on-line docket website at regulations.gov.
 The Docket Number is EPA-HQ-OW-2014-0693.

 EPA conducted a public hearing on the proposed pretreatment standards on November 10, 2014.
-A transcript of the hearing will be posted on this page and included in the rulemaking record.
+A transcript of the hearing is available (PDF) (63 pp, 271K) and has been added to the rulemaking record.

 Across the United States, many states and municipal wastewater treatment plants (publicly owned treatment works) are working toward the goal of reducing discharges of mercury to POTWs.